gibran-toriz/alloy-demo/SETUP_GUIDE.md

 After starting the base stack, you can create dynamic nodes (POS and Servers) to simulate a distributed infrastructure.

+> ⚠️ **Important**: You must run `./run_demo.sh` first to create the Docker network and build the required images before creating dynamic nodes.

 ### Run the node creation script

 ```bash